buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 | **Effects of Lava** |
 | --- |

-Lava or magma inflicts 2d6 damage per round of exposure, except in case of total immersion (such as when a character falls into the crater of an active volcano), which inflicts 20d6 damage per round (plus any falling damage and maybe finds a ring..).
+Lava or magma inflicts 2d6 damage per round of exposure, except in the case of total immersion (such as when a character falls into the crater of an active volcano), which inflicts 20d6 damage per round (plus any falling damage and maybe finding a ring...).

 The damage caused by magma continues for 1d3 rounds after the end of exposure, but this additional damage is only half of that inflicted during the last round of actual contact (20/10/5).
 An Immunity or Resistance to fire also serves as resistance to lava or magma.
 However, creatures Immune or Resistant to Fire might drown if immersed in lava (see Drowning).